How to Make Garden Stepping Stones

 Uses for Garden Stepping Stones

-But in addition to their aesthetic potential, garden stepping stones also have practical uses throughout the yard:
+In addition to their aesthetic potential, garden stepping stones also have practical uses throughout the yard:

-- In unmulched planting beds: garden stepping stones will reduce the amount of dirt tracked into the house.
+- In unmulched planting beds: Garden stepping stones will reduce the amount of dirt tracked into the house.

-- In the lawn: garden stepping stones will absorb the pounding of foot traffic, saving your grass from compaction problems.
+- In the lawn: Garden stepping stones will absorb the pounding of foot traffic, saving your grass from compaction problems.

 - Wheelbarrow or tub